Skip to content

 Not sure how much protein you're actually getting?
 Our high-protein diet guide breaks down the math and shows you how to hit your target without feeling like you're forcing down chicken breast at every meal.

 Fiber keeps you satisfied.
 The simplest guideline is about 14 grams per 1,000 calories—so if you're eating 1,500 calories, aim for roughly 21 grams of fiber.9 This means prioritizing vegetables, fruit, legumes, and whole grains over refined carbs.
-Beyond satiety, fiber supports gut health and helps regulate blood sugar, both of which matter for long-term weight management.
-Our Ultimate Guide to Dietary Fiber covers why this nutrient deserves more attention than it typically gets.
+Beyond satiety, higher-viscosity fibers have shown modest improvements in body weight and markers of adiposity in systematic reviews and meta-analyses.10 Our Ultimate Guide to Dietary Fiber covers why this nutrient deserves more attention than it typically gets.

 Movement protects muscle and expands your deficit.
-Resistance training 2–4 times per week sends your body the signal to hold onto muscle even while you're losing weight.
+Resistance training at least 2 times per week sends your body the signal to hold onto muscle even while you're losing weight.
 And don't underestimate the power of daily movement—walking, taking stairs, standing more.
-This "NEAT" (non-exercise activity thermogenesis) can account for hundreds of calories daily.6 If you're not sure how much exercise you need, our Complete Exercise Guide for Weight Loss lays out the evidence-based recommendations.
+This "NEAT" (non-exercise activity thermogenesis) can add up to hundreds of calories daily.6 If you're not sure how much exercise you need, our Complete Exercise Guide for Weight Loss lays out the evidence-based recommendations.

 Step 5: Monitor, Adjust, and Stay Flexible